How Opportunity Tags work

 To add an existing tag:

-- Select the tag from the drop-down list.
-In the example below, selecting
+2. Select the tag from the drop-down list.
+In the example below, selecting AWS will show related opportunities that mention AWS.

 Removing and Deleting tags

-Anyone in your organization can remove tags from Opportunities, or deleting tags.
+Anyone in your organization can remove tags from Opportunities, or delete tags.
 For deleting tags, we’ve put extra prompts in place to make sure this is something you want to do.

 To remove a tag: